Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: A Solvable Case with Zipf-distributed Data

 \subsection{Results on Logarithmic Power-law Spectrum}

 Further, we aim to understand under the same Hessian matrix, how the data distribution correlated with $\mP$ and $\Lambda$ affects the effective reusing rate.
 By changing the spectrum of $\Lambda$, we can also obtain matching upper lower bounds for $\Bar{\cR}^*(K,N)$ and a characterization for $E(K,N)$, which behave differently from the power-spectrum case.
-Here we present only the latter; the former can be seen in Appendix~\ref{app:log-spectrum}. \begin{assumption}[Logarithmic Power-Law Spectrum] There exist two constants $a>1,b>0$ such that the data input distribution satisfies that $p_i = c i^{-a} \log^b (i+1)$ and $\Lambda_i = 1/{\log^b (i+1)}$, where $c = \left(\sum_{i=1}^d i^{-a}{\log^b (i+1)}\right)^{-1}$. \end{assumption}
+Here we present only the latter; the former can be seen in Appendix~\ref{app:log-spectrum}.